Battle of Ostrołęka (1807): Aftermath

 The next day the Russians were "pursued several leagues."
 Two Russian generals and several other Russian officers were killed and three generals wounded.
-According to the 63rd bulletin of the Grande Armée (28 February 1807), the Russians left 1,200 wounded and 1,300 dead on the battlefield, with 7 cannon and two flags captured by the French.
+According to the 63rd bulletin of the Grande Armée (28 February 1807), the Russians left 1,200 wounded and 1,300 dead on the battlefield, with between 3 and 7 cannon and two flags captured by the French.
 Only 60 French troops were killed, including Campana whose death was much grieved by Napoleon, with 400 to 500 wounded including Colonel Duhamel of the 21st Light Infantry Regiment and artillery Colonel Henri Marie Lenoury.

 On Napoleon's orders, the V Corps went into winter quarters along the right banks of the Omulew and the Narew down to Serock, holding Ostrolenka with a detachment and repairing the bridge there.
 The thaw was "dreadful" and the season allowed for no more campaigning – the enemy had left their winter quarters first, and "repented it."

 Savary's action at Ostrolenka had revealed "that the Russians were in no great strength on this side, and that Napoleon had little to fear from any attempt to strike his communications with Warsaw."
 Oudinot was made a Count of the Empire and given a donation of a million francs.
 Savary received the Légion d'honneur.

 The Battle of Ostrołęka is mentioned at the Galerie des Batailles at Versailles and on the Arc de Triomphe in Paris, and is a battle honour of several French regiments.